 Buying a pet is always a tricky decision for a family.
 It’s hard to decide what kind of pet would be suitable with smaller kids around, whether the new pet on the block will get along with possible other pets or if visitors are going to feel threatened.

-And finally, if the pet is for a child the likelihood that the child will be able, and willing, to take on the responsibility of handling the animal and all the duties that go along with it needs to be accounted for.
+And finally, if the pet is for a child the likelihood that the child will be able, and willing, to take on the responsibility of handling the animal and all the duties that go along with it need to be accounted for.

 Keeping the above in mind, many families tend to opt for a starter pet.
-They include such animals as rabbits, gerbils, guinea pigs, ferrets, mice and reptiles; animals considered low-cost and low-maintenance.
+They include such animals as rabbits, gerbils, guinea pigs, ferrets, mice, and reptiles; animals considered low-cost and low-maintenance.

-Which is not necessarily true of course but it is usually less of a handful than, say, a dog.
+This is not necessarily true of course but it is usually less of a handful than, say, a dog.
 And if you would like to start with a ‘starter,’ a great choice for you could very well be a terrapin (or ‘turtle’ if you’re not from the UK!).

 Buying a terrapin